mli/new-docs/api/index.rst

 .. container:: mx-card

    :card-title:`Gluon-related modules`
-   :card-text:`Modules including context and optimizer that Gluon relies.` :card-link:`./gluon/index.html`
+   :card-text:`Modules including context and optimizer can be used with Gluon.` :card-link:`./gluon-related/index.html`

 .. container:: mx-card